IRS Form 1098-T Frequently Asked Questions

 How do I know if I am eligible for an education tax credit?

 You can use the Interactive Tax Assistant tool on the IRS website to see if you can claim a credit on your taxes.
-For additional assistance, please consult with your tax advisor or contact the IRS.
-The college cannot determine your eligibility for a credit nor help with the calculation of the credit amount.
+For additional assistance, please consult with a tax advisor or contact the IRS.
+Rivier cannot determine one’s eligibility for a credit, nor help with the calculation of the credit amount.

 What does each box on Form 1098-T report?

-• Box 1 reports amounts paid for Rivier University Qualified Tuition and Fees during the calendar year.
-Box 1 may include payments made in the current calendar year for courses to be held during the upcoming calendar year (e.g., tuition paid in December 2023 for spring semester 2024 will be reported in Box 1 of Form 1098-T issued for calendar year 2023).
+- Box 1 reports amounts paid for Rivier University Qualified Tuition and Related Expenses (QTRE) during the calendar year.
+Box 1 may include payments made in the current calendar year for courses to be held during the upcoming calendar year (e.g., tuition paid in December 2025 for spring semester 2026 will be reported in Box 1 of Form 1098-T issued for calendar year 2025).
+Payments include personal payments and student loans.

 Box 1 of my Form 1098-T does not equal the amount I paid for tuition during the year.
 Is this a mistake?